WOODSAFE® SP FIRE 105

-Woodsafe's two-facade system gives you the freedom to choose between a traditional painted facade or a natural aging facade.
+The two-facade systems from Woodsafe Timber Protection AB gives you the freedom to choose between a traditional painted facade or a natural aging facade.
 Through our partners, a fully documented wooden facade is offered where construction of the structure, ventilation, insulation, substrate and surface treatment are included in the approval.
-Both Woodsafe systems have type-approved properties according to utility class EN16755 EXT.
-Choosing Woodsafe means that the legal requirements according to the Housing Agency's building regulations and Plan, and the Building Act are complied with.
+Both WOODSAFE® systems have type-approved properties according to utility class EN16755 EXT.
+Choosing WOODSAFE® means that the legal requirements according to the Housing Agency's building regulations and Plan, and the Building Act are complied with.

 But don't forget the utility class.